hitoshi-watase/sercrod/docs/reference/directives/event-change.md

    - Exposes host data and local scope variables.
    - Provides $event and $e for the native event and el and $el for the element.
    - Propagates writes back into host data when assigning to known keys.
-4. Nablla defines a handler function that:
+4. Sercrod defines a handler function that:
    - Applies .prevent and .stop modifiers to the native event if requested.
-   - Evaluates the expression through Nablla’s event evaluator with the prepared scope and context.
+   - Evaluates the expression through Sercrod’s event evaluator with the prepared scope and context.
    - Decides how to update the host after the handler runs.
-5. For each element, Nablla stores a per event handler map so that re rendering removes the previous handler for that event before adding the new one.
+5. For each element, Sercrod stores a per event handler map so that re rendering removes the previous handler for that event before adding the new one.
    For the change event there is at most one active handler per element; the last declaration wins.

 Error handling:

-- If evaluation of the @change expression throws, Nablla logs a warning through its error.warn channel but keeps the application running.
+- If evaluation of the @change expression throws, Sercrod logs a warning through its error.warn channel but keeps the application running.
 - Errors in one handler do not prevent other elements from updating.

 #### Update behaviour after @change

-After a @change handler finishes, Nablla decides how to refresh the view:
+After a @change handler finishes, Sercrod decides how to refresh the view:

 - The runtime classifies input, change, beforeinput, keydown, keyup, composition events and clicks on form controls as input like events.
-- For these input like events, Nablla always performs a lightweight child update on the host:
+- For these input like events, Sercrod always performs a lightweight child update on the host:
-  - It calls the internal update children method for that host, which propagates updates into child Nablla instances without forcing a full re render of the host itself.
+  - It calls the internal update children method for that host, which propagates updates into child Sercrod instances without forcing a full re render of the host itself.
   - This strategy is chosen to keep focus stable while reflecting changes.

 For @change specifically: